-Rooms accommodate two or three students.
+Most Midtown rooms accommodate two students.
 Beds, desks, bookshelves, chairs and dressers are provided, and roommates may enhance the decor with items such as drapes, bedspreads, rugs and lamps.
 Linens are not provided, so students must supply their own mattress pads, pillows, sheets, towels and pillow cases.
 All beds are regular twin size.

-Grasso Hall is an apartment-style, upper-class, residence hall.
-Each apartment is furnished and has two bedrooms, a living/dining room, a kitchen, a bathroom and is provided with basic cable service, local telephone and voicemail access, and access to the Internet via ResNet, the campus provider.
+Grasso Hall is an apartment-style, upperclass, residence hall.
+Each apartment is furnished and has two bedrooms, a living/dining room, a kitchen and a bathroom and is provided with basic cable service and access to the Internet (wired and wireless) via ResNet, the campus provider.

-A 425-person apartment-style building for upper-class students, Pinney Hall has five-person apartments that include three furnished bedrooms, two bathrooms, a furnished living and dining area, a full-sized kitchen, and a balcony.
+A 430-person apartment-style building for upperclass students, Pinney Hall has five-person apartments that include three furnished bedrooms, two bathrooms, a furnished living and dining area, a full-sized kitchen and a balcony.
 In addition, there are two-story floor lounges spaced throughout the building, as well as a conference/meeting room (center).
-All apartments are provided with basic cable service, local telephone and voicemail access, and access to the Internet via ResNet, the campus provider.
+All apartments are provided with basic cable service and access to the Internet (wired and wireless) via ResNet, the campus provider.

 Application for On-Campus Housing

-When students are accepted to the university, they are mailed an application for on-campus housing.
-Included in this packet are detailed instructions explaining the order in which available housing spaces are filled.
+When students are accepted to the university, they are mailed an application for on-campus housing with the Admissions acceptance packet.
 Only full-time, matriculated students are eligible to live in on-campus housing.

-Returning students who were not assigned housing the previous semester are placed on the housing assignment list on the date their housing application is received.
 Students who become on-campus residents must maintain a 2.0 cumulative grade point average and meet the guidelines for satisfactory academic progress in order to remain eligible for on-campus housing.
-Returning students, 21 and older, receive priority for housing on the Westside campus.
+First year students typically live on the Midtown campus.
+Returning students typically live on the Westside, their placement determined by room selection and eligibility for a building based on age and credits earned.
 Because of the overall demand for on-campus housing, students are encouraged to apply early for housing.

-The Department of Housing and Residence Life is partnered with an off-campus listing service, Places4Students.com.
-Students looking for off-campus accommodations are encouraged to go on-line to check for current listings.
+The Department of Housing & Residence Life is partnered with an off-campus listing service, Places4Students.com.
+Students looking for off-campus accommodations are encouraged to go online to check for current listings.
 A link to the site may be found at the Housing & Residence Life website, wcsu.edu/housing.

 The Office of Judicial Affairs administers the student discipline process and serves as liaison to all university departments regarding matters pertaining to student conduct.
-All Western students are expected to adhere to the policies and procedures outlined in the Student Code of Conduct and Statement of Judicial Procedures.
+All Western students are expected to adhere to the policies and procedures outlined in the Connecticut State Colleges and Universities(“CSCU”) Student Code of Conduct.
 Formal complaints, as well as any inquiries concerning the student discipline system and student discipline records, should be directed to the Director of Judicial Affairs at (203) 837-8770.

-The Student Code of Conduct and Statement of Judicial Procedures is intended to present a clear statement of student rights and responsibilities and to set forth the judicial procedures established by the Connecticut State University System to protect those rights and address the abdication of those responsibilities.
-The code describes the types of acts that are not acceptable in an academic community, as well as the general processes by which the commission of those acts will be addressed.
+The CSCU Student Code of Conduct is intended to present a clear statement of student rights and responsibilities established by the Board of Regents (BOR) for Higher Education.
+The BOR has charged the President of the Board of Regents for Higher Education with developing procedures to protect those rights and to address the abdication of responsibilities in collaboration with the four State Universities, the 12 Community Colleges and Charter Oak State College.
+The Student Code describes the types of acts that are not acceptable in an academic community.

 Students must be aware that, as citizens, they are subject to all federal and state laws in addition to all university regulations governing student conduct and responsibilities.
-Students do not relinquish their rights or shed their responsibilities as citizens by becoming members of the Connecticut State University community.
+Students do not relinquish their rights or shed their responsibilities as citizens by becoming members of CSCU.

 Academic institutions exist for the transmission of knowledge, the pursuit of truth, the development of students and the general well-being of society.
-In line with this purpose, the university has the duty to protect the freedoms of inquiry and expression and furthermore has the responsibility to encourage all of its members to develop the capacity for critical judgment in their sustained and independent search for truth.
+In line with this purpose, the BOR, in conjunction with CSCU, has the duty to protect the freedoms of inquiry and expression, and furthermore, has the responsibility to encourage all of its members to develop the capacity for critical judgment in their sustained and independent search for truth.

-The Connecticut State University System has certain self-defined institutional values.
-Principal among these values is respect for the dignity, rights, and individuality of each member of the university community.
-The opportunity to live, study, and work in an institution which values diverse intellectual and cultural perspectives and encourages discussion and debate about competing ideas in an atmosphere of civility is a basic component of quality higher education at this university.
+CSCU has certain self-defined institutional values.
+Principal among these values is respect for the dignity, rights and individuality of each member of the CSCU community.
+The opportunity to live, study and work in an institution that values diverse intellectual and cultural perspectives and encourages discussion and debate about competing ideas in an atmosphere of civility is a basic component of quality higher education.

-All members of the university community must at all times govern their social and academic interactions with tolerance and mutual respect so that the men and women who pass through the university’s doors are enriched by these experiences and are prepared for full and enlightened participation in a multi-cultural society.
-Because of the university’s commitment to principles of pluralism, mutual respect, and civility, certain activities are not acceptable on the university campus.
-Acts of intolerance, of hatred or violence based on race, religion, sexual orientation, disability, gender, age, or ethnic background are antithetical to the university’s fundamental principles and values.
-It is the university’s responsibility to secure the students’ right to learn by establishing an environment of civility.
+All members of CSCU must at all times govern their social and academic interactions with tolerance and mutual respect so that the students who pass through a CSCU door are enriched by these experiences and are prepared for full and enlightened participation in a multicultural society.
+Because of BOR’s and CSCU’s commitment to principles of pluralism, mutual respect and civility, certain activities are not acceptable on CSCU campuses.
+Acts of intolerance, of hatred or violence based on race, religion, sexual orientation, disability, gender, age or ethnic background are antithetical to the BOR’s and CSCU’s fundamental principles and values.
+It is the BOR’s and CSCU’s responsibility to secure the students’ right to learn by establishing an environment of civility.

-The disciplinary process is intended to be part of the educational mission of the CSU System.
+The disciplinary process is intended to be part of the educational mission of the CSCU.
 Student disciplinary proceedings are not criminal proceedings and are not subject to court rules of procedure and evidence.

 New Student Orientation

-During June orientation, students have the opportunity to get their ID and parking permit, establish computer accounts and finalize their class schedule for the upcoming semester.
-At that time, students and parents are officially welcomed to the university by the president.
+During June Orientation, students have the opportunity to get their ID, a parking permit, establish computer accounts and finalize their class schedule for the upcoming semester.
+At that time, students and parents are officially welcomed to the university by the university president.
 They are invited to lunch with their dean and faculty, attend workshops and tour the campus.
 Students admitted after June orientation will have ample opportunity to do these things and get set for the fall during the summer months.

-Welcome Week is organized around the first week of classes and includes the weekends before and after classes begin.
-Resident students move into the residence halls at this time.
+Welcome Week is organized around the first week of classes and includes the weekends before and after the semester begins.
+At this time, resident students move into the residence halls.
 Both commuter and resident students and their families are officially welcomed during Western’s “Entering the Gates” ceremony.
 Workshops are offered for both parents and students, and often include special orientation programs for commuter students, transfer students, international students, adult learners and veterans.
 Welcome Week also includes lectures, movies, concerts, Clubs Carnival and other activities intended to welcome students to campus.

 If you would like more information about New Student Orientation, please call the Office of Student Affairs at (203) 837-9700.